Abdul-Basi/coffe-shop/README.md

 - **Order History:** Keep track of your previous orders for easy reordering.
 - **iOS Dependencies:** For iOS users, make sure to run `pod install` in the `ios` directory to install necessary dependencies.

-## Installation
+## Installation (Expo)

 1. Clone the repository: `git clone https://github.com/mxnuchim/Coffee-Shop-App-React-Native.git`
-2. Navigate to the project directory: `cd BrewNest`
+2. Navigate to the project directory: `cd Coffee-Shop-App-React-Native`
-3. Install dependencies: `npm install`
+3. Install dependencies: `npm install` or `yarn`
-4. For iOS, navigate to the `ios` directory and run `pod install` to install dependencies for iOS.

-## Usage
+## Usage (Expo)

+- Start the development server and open the Expo devtools: `npm run start` or `yarn start`
+- To open on Android emulator/device: `npm run android` (runs `expo start --android`)
-- Start the app on an iOS or Android emulator or device: `npm run ios` or `npm run android`
+- To open on iOS simulator/device: `npm run ios` (runs `expo start --ios`)
+- To run in web browser: `npm run web` (runs `expo start --web`)

+Notes:
+- You can also run `npx expo start` without installing the global CLI.
+- Some native libraries used in this project may require additional Expo config or replacement packages.
+If you hit native build errors, see the notes below.

+Migration notes:
+- Native modules such as `react-native-splash-screen`, `lottie-react-native`, and some community native modules may require Expo equivalents (`expo-splash-screen`, `lottie-react-native` via config plugins, `@expo/vector-icons`, `expo-linear-gradient`) or running `expo prebuild` to create native projects.
+- If you previously used CocoaPods directly, Expo manages native dependencies for the managed workflow.
+For a custom native setup use `expo prebuild` or eject.

 ## Contributing